Narxim/Narxim-GAS-Example/Readme.txt

 How to use:

-Create / reparent your CharacterBP form "CharacterBase" Create / reparent your PlayerStateBP from "PlayerStateBase"
+Create / reparent your CharacterBP from "CharacterBase" Create / reparent your PlayerStateBP from "PlayerStateBase"

 Add abilities to your Character in the PlayerStateBP you created under Ability 1 and Ability 2.